Lindo-OTG/Vuejs-Poker-Hand_Evaluator/README.md

 # Poker Hand Evaluator

-A simple tool to evaluate poker hands.
+A simple tool to evaluate and compare poker hands.

 ## Setup